Background checks help businesses verify candidates during the hiring process

 However, advocates believe that reference checks can help employers learn more about an applicant’s strengths and weaknesses.

 To ensure more accurate and honest answers, ask specific, open-ended questions to get the reference to provide you with clear examples of how the candidate contributed to certain tasks and handled various situations.

 Education and/or resume verification

 As previously mentioned, many job applicants have admitted to doctoring their resumes in an effort to get ahead in the job market.
-An education and resume verification lets employers confirm that the information provided by the candidate is in fact true and accurate.
+Education and resume verification let employers confirm that the information provided by the candidate is in fact true and accurate.

 Information can be verified by contacting the human resources or administrative department of the candidate’s listed past employment and education facility.